 - General Interest – applicable to multiple grades and audiences.
 If General Interest is the grade band chosen, General Interest will be the only grade band listed in the program book.

 If General Interest is chosen, a second audience will not be listed.
 NCTM reserves the right to edit queue and grade band audience selection.

 How do I submit a proposal?

-An electronic proposal form can be found at: http://www.nctm.org/speak.
-You may complete and submit your proposal online using this form.
-Once completed you will receive a confirmation email.
+Use the electronic proposal form: http://www.nctm.org/speak.
+Once completed, you will receive a confirmation email.
 Please keep this email for your records.
-If no email confirmation is received please contact email@example.com to ensure your presentation was submitted.
+If no email confirmation is received, pleases contact email@example.com.

-The deadline for receipt of proposals is midnight, Eastern Standard Time on September 30, 2012.
-If you submit your proposal online after this deadline it will not be considered for review.
+The submission deadline is midnight, Eastern Standard Time on September 30, 2014.
+Proposal received after this deadline will not be considered for the 2015 Regional Conferences & Expositions.